 Although famous for its beautiful flowers during spring, rhododendron can grow many metres tall, allowing very little light to penetrate through its thick canopy.
 This has been shown to reduce the numbers of earthworms, birds and plants in a site, leading to a reduction in the biodiversity of the area.

-In the New Forest the fightback is on, with a project to remove the plant from the 26,000 hectares of Forestry Commission managed land in the National Park making significant inroads.
+The seeds spread so well that areas around it are soon taken over.
+In the New Forest the fightback is on, with a project to control this invasive non-native plant on the 20,000 hectares of Forestry England managed land in the National Park making significant progress.